getodk/collect/README.md

 ## Setting up your environment

-This project depends upon the gradle-config and google-play-services projects
+This project depends upon the gradle-config project.
+The necessary gradle files will be downloaded and used automatically from the github repository at the tag specified in settings.gradle.
+If you wish to modify your gradle-config yourself, you must clone the project into the same parent directory as Collect.
+Your directory structure should resemble the following:

         |-- odk
             |-- gradle-config
-            |-- google-play-services
             |-- collect

 The `gradle-config` project should be checked out at the tag number declared at the top of the `collect/settings.gradle` file.

-The `google-play-services` project should be pulled and at the tip.

 Then, import the `collect/build.gradle` file into Android Studio.